Exhibition Opening and Discussion

 420 West 118th Street, 12th floor

 Event Date:November 7, 2018 | 6 - 8 PM

-Please join the Harriman Institute and the Russian American Cultural Center (RACC) for the opening of the exhibit Russian Émigré Artists in New York–The Real Thing, on view at the Harriman Institute October 22-November 20, 2018.
-This event will include a discussion at 6:15pm in 1219 International Affairs Building with Regina Khidekel, curator and founding Director of the Russian American Cultural Center and Lazar Khidekel Society, and Alla Rosenfeld, research consultant and curator, followed by a reception.
+Please join the Russian American Cultural Center (RACC) for the opening of the exhibit Russian Émigré Artists in New York–The Real Thing, on view at the Harriman Institute October 22-November 20, 2018.
+This event will include a presentation of documentaries dedicated to the exhibitions of Russian and American artists curated by Regina Khidekel “5+5” (1995) and “Soviet Sots Art and American Pop Art.
+It’s the Real Thing”, and a discussion with Regina Khidekel, curator and founding Director of the Russian American Cultural Center and Lazar Khidekel Society, and Alla Rosenfeld, research consultant and curator, followed by a reception.

 Many Russian émigré artists have invigorated the New York art scene over the past three decades.
 The '90s was a particularly vibrant decade for integration and the search for relevance in the realm of contemporary art and critical discourse, areas that had been lacking in Russia during the post-Soviet transition.
 This exhibition aims to revitalize the history of Russian artists in New York during the 1990s and early 2000s.

 The exhibit and related publication will display artwork, photos, and documents from the extensive archive of the Russian American Cultural Center (RACC).
 Exhibited artists will include Irina Nakhova, Leonid Lerman, Grisha Bruskin, Vitaly Komar and Aleksandr Melamid, Alexander Kosolapov, Leonid Sokov, Ilia Kabakov, Mikhail Roginsky, Oskar Rabin, Dmitry Borshch, George Tsypin, Yona Verwer, Julia Nitsberg, and Leonid Lubianitsky.